meghanaraobn/dynamic-topic-generation-llama3/README.md

 - Coming soon

 ## Datasets
 The dataset [ankitagr01/dynamic_topic_modeling_arxiv_abstracts](https://huggingface.co/datasets/ankitagr01/dynamic_topic_modeling_arxiv_abstracts) from Hugging Face is used.
 It consists of abstracts from arXiv and its corresponding topics.
+Selecting a dataset with topics for each text paragraph, rather than titles, summaries, or topic classes, is crucial for Llama 3.
+This ensures the model understands that it should dynamically generate topics based on the content of each paragraph.

 ## Process
 - Coming soon